unrealwork/atsd-use-cases/research/chicago-crime-stats/README.md

 ![Figure 1](./images/Figure1.png)

-Click on the Chart Lab button below to take a closer look at these numbers, as well as monthly totals for 31 other crime types, including weapons violations, prostitution, robbery, assault, and domestic violence, among many others.
+Click on the **ChartLab** button below to take a closer look at these numbers, as well as monthly totals for 31 other crime types, including weapons violations, prostitution, robbery, assault, and domestic violence, among many others.

 [![](../baltimore-pd/images/button.png)](https://apps.axibase.com/chartlab/3f33d4ba#fullscreen)